 I obtained my Bachelors’s, now what?

-At the time, I figured the most reasonable path for me to follow was to work for a year before going to law school.
+At the time, I figured the most appropriate path for me to follow was to work for a year before going to law school.
 Even though I never aspired to be a lawyer, my family encouraged me to do it as it appeared to be a “safe” profession.

-However, once I started studying for the LSAT and speaking with law students and lawyers about the career, I realized perhaps this was not the path for me.
+However, once I started studying for the LSAT and speaking with law students and lawyers about the career, I realized this was not the path for me.